 We don’t need to fabricate anything.
 If we bring feelings that are positive or negative into the practice, notice them.
 If you notice the breath, watch it.
 If you feel the sensations of the body, be with it.
 Whatever you feel, it isn’t incorrect or isn’t what you shouldn’t be feeling.

 We hope that this article has helped you gain insight into some of the feelings that can be experienced when meditating.
 Meditation is a practice that is much deeper and much more complex than simply using breathing techniques to enter a “meditative state”.
 There is no singular meditative feeling, and every session is different.
-Remember that meditation is a practice that involves many feelings—and that trance-like state you’ve heard about is only one of them.
+Remember that meditation is a practice that involves many feelings—and those deep meditation experiences you’ve heard about is only one of them.